chengchengchels/TwitterAPI-text-analysis/README.md

 # TwitterAPI-text-analysis

-Initially the code was to display a way to generate key words in an example of economic news(I also tried 'blockchain') in #USA, #ASIA and #EU from Tweets, I modified the code minimally to generate a correlogram showing the key words from music-related feeds with hashtag ALANWALKER, JUSTINBIEBER and MARSHMELLO.
+Initially the code was to display a way to generate key words in an example of economic(I also tried #blockchain instead) news in #USA, #ASIA and #EU from Tweets, I modified the code minimally to generate a correlogram showing the key words from music-related feeds with hashtag ALANWALKER, JUSTINBIEBER and MARSHMELLO.